 Finally, place the pan(s) in the oven and bake for 30 to 35 minutes.
 Check after 15 minutes.
 If the batter’s not browning evenly, rotate the pan(s) 180 degrees.
 Then check again at 30 minutes, and every five minutes thereafter.
 As soon as the top is a uniform golden brown, you’re done.
 Turn off the oven and remove the pan, setting it on top of the stove to cool.

 After the pan has cooled for a few minutes, cut your dessert into bars with a sharp knife.
 Run the blade of the knife around the perimeter, too.
 Now let your newly-baked oatmeal bars cool completely.

 Once the bars have cooled down to room temperature, remove them from the pan with a spatula, and stack them on a cookie rack (if you have one) or on paper-towel-covered plates.
 Separate the individual bars and allow them to cool some more.
 If you pack oatmeal bars when they’re even a little bit warm, they’ll soon become soggy.
 When you’re certain that they’re as cool as they’re going to get, store the bars in sturdy plastic bags, being sure to expel all the air before closing up.
 The bars freeze well if stored in a freezer bag.
 Just remove the number of bars you want from the freezer, put them in a plastic bag or jersey pocket, and they’ll thaw before you’re ready to eat.

-Note You can use whatever dried fruit you like, provided that it’s not too large (a quarter of an inch is about right).
-I sometimes use raisins or chopped dried apricots, and sometimes mix different dried fruits together.
-If you’re feeling adventurous, use chocolate chips instead of—or in addition to—fruit.
+Options Use whatever dried fruit you like.
+If you’re feeling adventurous, use chocolate chips instead of — or in addition to — fruit.
 This is too much of a good thing for my taste, but if you have a sweet tooth, give it a try.
 You can go far on a hundred mile bar.